joshhansen/Umpire/doc/roadmap.md

 # Umpire Roadmap

 ## 0.4 Milestones
+* FIXME Resolve animation issues introduced by ProposedAction and friends
 * FIXME Auto-explore mode for units is broken
   - it happens that the auto-explore will request a move that exceeds a unit's moves remaining
-* FIXME Don't let aircraft or naval vessels conquer cities
 * TODO Allow examine mode go-to to unobserved tiles, on a best-effort basis
+* FIXME Decrease unit audio volume since it's currently too loud
+* TODO Refresh README.md
 * TODO Deploy to crates.io
-* TODO Refresh README.md

 ## 0.5 Milestones
 * TODO Fuel limits for aircraft